crumler/maker-pre-launch-landing-page/README.md

 ### What I learned

-With this project, I was finally able to work with a Figma design file (provided within this project's repository) that provided me with detailed information about colors and typography to assist me with developing this web page.
+With this project, I was finally able to work with a Figma design file that provided me with detailed information about colors and typography to assist me with developing this web page.

 Also, I became a bit more comfortable with CSS Grid: particularly, with the Header section, as well as ensuring that the "Pointers" section remained centered throughout all view widths.